zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 In some cases, text from environment variables or parameters can't be used AS IS because it can contain unacceptable symbols.

 To take into account restrictions for docker images names, helm releases names and kubernetes namespaces dapp applies unified slug algorithm when producing these names.
-This algorithm excludes unacceptable symbols from an arbitrary text and guaranties the uniqueness of the result for each unique input.
+This algorithm excludes unacceptable symbols from an arbitrary text and guarantees the uniqueness of the result for each unique input.

 Dapp applies slug algorithm internally for names such as [dapp name], docker tags names, helm releases names and kubernetes namespaces.
-Also there is a `dapp slug` command (see syntax below) which applies this algorithm for provided input text, you can use this command upon your needs.
+Also, there is a `dapp slug` command (see syntax below) which applies this algorithm for provided input text.
+You can use this command upon your needs.

 ### Algorithm